 After receiving her degree, Dr. Wheat moved back to her home on Long Island to begin her career.
-She first began practicing at Bellport Animal Hospital and Family Pet Clinic.
-She has recently opened her own practice in Bayport, Long Island called Bayport Veterinary Hospital.
+She first began practicing in 2004 in the surrounding area.
+In 2016 she opened Bayport Veterinary Hospital.
 She currently serves on the Board of Directors of Yorkie 911 Rescue.

 Somehow, between school and career, Dr. Wheat found time to marry her loving husband Matthew.
-Dr. Wheat and her husband have two beautiful children, Owen and Josie, who are already looking into the medical field at ages five and three respectively.
+Dr. Wheat and her husband have two beautiful children, Owen and Josie, who are already looking into the medical field as young children.
 She has also extended her family to the four-legged variety as well.
-Dr. Wheat has a 10 year old Bull Mastiff named Lulu, a ten year old Yorkie mix named Frida and two cats named Benjamin and Earl.
-All of Dr. Wheat’s furry family are rescues.
+Dr. Wheat has a full compliment of cats, dogs and fish.
 Dr. Wheat believes that all animals deserve a home and they provide the love and support every family needs.

 Dr. Crystal Gooss was born and raised in Queens, New York.
 She received her Bachelor's and Veterinary Degrees from Kansas State University.
 She has practiced small animal medicine and surgery on Long Island for the over 15 years.
 Her special interest is in senior veterinary medicine.
 In her free time she loves running, camping, and playing sports with her husband and two boys.
 Her house is filled with three cats, one dog, and lots of fish.